Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 How Do Automated Payment Reminders Improve Collection Rates?

-The most awkward part of contracting isn’t the physical work—it’s calling customers to ask for money you’re owed.
-“Hey Bob, just following up on that invoice from last week…” feels desperate even when you’re completely within your rights to expect payment.
+The most awkward part of contracting is not the physical work — it is calling customers to ask for money you are owed.
+“Hey Bob, just following up on that invoice from last week…” feels desperate even when you are completely within your rights to expect payment.
+Automated reminders solve this by making the software the “bad guy” instead of you personally.

 The Jobber Automated Follow-Up System